 A transparent travel guide to Florence in Italy.

-Plan your vacation to the great Tuscan city after social distancing times.
+Plan your vacation to the great Tuscan city.
 This guide has a focus on getting there by car at the bottom of the article.

 Florence (called Firenze by the locals) is located in Tuscany, a region in central Italy, Europe.